 5. Find a Strategy

 There are several strategies that people in debt can implement to help dig their way out.
 Find a strategy that works for you.
 Some common methods include:

 - The Snowball Method focuses on paying down your smallest debts (while paying the minimum payment on the others), paying off the debt, and then rolling the amount you were paying onto the next debt.

 - The Avalanche Method — Pay off the highest interest rate debt first (still paying the minimum payment on your other debts), then the next highest, then the next.
 Because paying interest means paying more money, you can save money over time.

 - Consolidate Your Debt — Combine all of your debts into one monthly payment where you may be able to get a lower interest rate.

 When you are so overwhelmed with debt and can barely keep your head above water, you may want to consider a debt relief option such as declaring bankruptcy.
 Filing for bankruptcy might give you the relief and fresh start you desire to overcome crushing debt.

-If you are an individual or business facing a magnitude of debt in the Santa Ana, California area, we want to hear from you.
-The Law Offices of Charles W. Daff can help guide you through the stressful experience of Chapter 7, Chapter 11, Chapter 13, or any other form of bankruptcy.
-Our team has over 40 years of experience and knows how to navigate this overwhelming process.
-Call The Law Offices of Charles W. Daff to schedule your free consultation today.
+If you are an individual or business facing a magnitude of debt, we want to hear from you.
+Charles W. Daff can help guide you through the stressful experience of Chapter 7, Chapter 11, Chapter 13, or any other form of bankruptcy.
+With over 43 years of experience in bankruptcy law, you can trust Charles W. Daff to navigate this overwhelming time and guide you through this legal process.
+If you reside in Orange County, Riverside County, San Bernardino County or Los Angeles County and are considering filing for bankruptcy, contact us today to schedule your free initial consultation.